-So what are your project requirements?
+So, what are your web app project requirements?
 What should you build: a web app or a mobile app?
 Or maybe both?
-If you are at a crossroad now, let us help you with the choice.
+If you are at a crossroads now, let us help you with the choice.

-From a business perspective, web app development has multiple advantages.
+From a business perspective, web-based application development has multiple advantages.
 Here are some of them.